 - Projectile-firing weapons.
 These include firearms, toy guns, replica/imitation guns, firearm parts (except telescopic sights), airguns, pellet guns, BB guns, flare guns, starting pistols, bows or crossbows, arrows, harpoon guns, spear guns, slingshots and catapults.

 - Stunning devices and incapacitating devices.
-Including stun guns, stun batons, tasers, animal killers, incapacitating chemicals, gases and sprays such as Mace, pepper sprays, acid sprays, tear gas and animal repellent sprays.
+Including stun guns, stun batons, tasers, animal killers, incapacitating chemicals, gases and sprays such as pepper sprays, acid sprays and animal repellent sprays.

 - Tools.
 This includes crowbars, drills, power drills and drill bits, saws, blowtorches, bolt guns, nail guns, or any tool with a blade or shaft over 6cm (eg screwdrivers or chisels).